bernadinkele/money-manager/README.md

 # MoneyManager - A Simple Expense Recording App
 MoneyManager is a Flutter application designed to help users easily track their daily expenses.
-Inspired by the challenges faced by its founders, Mahugnon and Senan, this app aims to provide a user-friendly solution for managing personal finances.

 ## Features